chamaeleonidae/api/docs/apis/imports.md

 ## Update an Import :id=imports-update

-> The main reason to update an import is to "capture a workflow".
-This workflow is typical in UI but not typical of an API
+> The main reason to update an import is to "capture a workflow" or to separately upload the CSV file for convenience via `cURL`.
+> A workflow is typical of an Import UI but not typical of an API

 #### HTTP Request